Greece requisitions spare cash in dash to stay solvent

 The latest effort to harness spare cash means parking money that a public body does not need immediately at the Bank of Greece.
 The money is lent to the debt agency for one to 15 days against collateral and is paid back with interest at expiry.

-Greek finance ministry officials told Reuters last week that Athens will need to tap all the remaining cash reserves across its public sector, a total of 2 billion euros ($2.2 billion), to pay civil service wages and pensions at the end of the month.
+Greek finance ministry officials told Reuters last week that Athens will need to tap all the remaining cash reserves across its public sector, a total of 2 billion euros (2 billion pound), to pay civil service wages and pensions at the end of the month.
 The finance ministry denied this.

 Tsipras needs to present detailed plans to reform the economy before a meeting of euro zone finance ministers in Riga on April 24 to prevent a default which could trigger a 'Grexit' from the euro.